kfayazuddin/Movie-recommendation-system/README.md

 # Movie-recommendation-system
 I have done this project under Microsoft Engage Program'22.

-My recommendation system gives good movies recommendations to the user.In building this project, I have used Content based similarity.
+My recommendation system gives good movies recommendations to the user.In building this project, I have used #Content based similarity.

+Collected dataset from #kaggle

 I have used libraries :
 1.)numpy